-During my college years, both as a graduate and undergraduate student, I had the good fortune to meet many people, students, teachers, professors, et al, that because of our interlocking college connections one-way-or-the-other, they played significant enough roles in my life that mention of them have shown up in several of my works.
+Both as a graduate and undergraduate student in college I had the good fortune of meeting many people, students, teachers, professors, et al, that because of our interlocking college connections one-way-or-the-other, played significant enough roles in my life that mention of them have shown up in several of my works.
 The raven-haired beauty I introduced to my mentor as so cited in the above main text, well she and I eventually married.

 Another example of a person that wouldn't be in my life if it wasn't for college is mentioned in Stephen Hawking.
 Years after our graduations she just happened to become a person high enough up within the scientific community of the U.C. system that I was sure she would be attending some function or the other surrounding Hawking and would be able to arrange a meeting with him, and did.
 She is also the same person that is a conservation biologist with a PhD emphasis in endangered species that shows up in High Mountain Zendo

-There is also my old Army buddy that I talk about in The Strange Odyssey of the German U-boat U-196 who pulled me out of an about to be zipped-up body bag when both of us somehow discovered I didn't quite fall into the already fully dead category.
+Although not of the female persuasion, but influential non the less, is an old Army buddy that I talk about in The Strange Odyssey of the German U-boat U-196 who pulled me out of an about to be zipped-up body bag when both of us somehow discovered I didn't quite fall into the already fully dead category.
 Years later I was cutting across Arizona from Phoenix to Flagstaff on my way to Santa Fe, New Mexico to see my Uncle who was quite ill.
 In the process of that cutting across I went through the mile-high old mining town of Jerome hoping to catch up with him who living there at the time.
 After the Army we attended the same university on the G.I.
 Bill taking several classes on and off together and hanging out.
 As time went on our interests diverged and we ended up going our separate ways.
 However, like I say in U-196 I did catch up with him for a few days in the old mining town in Arizona where he ended up living.

-Of course there is always the following, a fabulously beautiful student and oft-time professional model I met in college.
-Mostly coffee, walks, and many hours of talk, especially one morning early just the two of us along the net-laden fishermen docks with the fog just lifting and the tuna boats just getting ready to leave.
-The smell of diesel exhaust, the distant sound of seagulls, her still in a cocktail dress from the night before, barefoot on the wooden wharf, hand carrying thin-strap red high heels.
+Of course, last but not least, there is always the following, a fabulously beautiful student and oft-time professional model I met in college the same time my army buddy and I was there.
+Mostly coffee, walks, and many hours of talk, especially one morning early just she and I along the net-laden fishermen docks in San Pedro with the pre-dawn fog just lifting and the tuna boats getting ready to leave.
+The smell of diesel exhaust, the distant sound of seagulls, her still in a cocktail dress from the night before, barefoot on the wooden wharf, hand carrying her red spaghetti strap stiletto high heels.
 Then with our spring semester waning, the summer upon us and classes and the semester over she eventually moved on and I never saw her again.
 She going on to bigger and better things and in the process marrying some way-out-of-my-league Olympic gold medal winning dude.
 I heard she went on to have a couple of daughters, or so I've been told.
 I know that her father, Tomio, known as Tom, who she introduced me to many years ago, passed away late in the year 2013.
 Most importantly though, as far as I am concerned, is that her dad received a Congressional Medal of Honor in 2010 for his service to the United States during World War II.(see)